hectorcorrea/solr-for-newbies/tutorial.md

 ## Acknowledgements
-I would like to thank my team at the Brown University Library for their support and recommendations as I prepared this tutorial as well as those that attended the workshop at the Code4Lib conference in Washington, DC in 2018.
+I would like to thank my team at the Brown University Library for their support and recommendations as I prepared this tutorial as well as those that attended the workshop at the Code4Lib conference in Washington, DC in 2018 and San Jose, CA in 2019.
 A special thank you goes to [Birkin Diana](https://github.com/birkin/) for helping me run the workshop in 2018 and 2019 and for taking the time to review the materials (multiple times!) and painstakingly test each of the examples.